axonasif/dotsh/README.md

 # Features

-Most of these features stemmed from my personal needs, I simply couldn't wait but try implementing them myselves as long it's possible from the context of `dotfiles` layer of Gitpod.
+Most of these features stemmed from my personal needs, I simply couldn't wait but try implementing them myselves as long it's possible with the context of `dotfiles` layer on Gitpod.
+I really like how programmable Gitpod can be unlike anything out there!

 ## Fast installation

 The [install.sh](./install.sh) executes **everything** in parallel while still keeping in sync between multiple `jobs`, this leads to a reasonably fast installation, thus faster workspace startup.
-In the regular way it'd take at least 60seconds for the dotfiles-installation itself, rendering big dotfiles unsable.
+In the regular way it'd take at least 60seconds for my dotfiles installation itself, rendering dotfiles unsable.
 Several [tricks](#awaitcreate_shim-unstable) are used to start fast without crashing things that rely on your custom-shell and tmux (for example) while they're being installed in the background.

 <insert-gif-of-bashbox-live>